 choose which category to submit to?

 A: Listen to your gut.
-Submit to the category that you feel best represents your film.
+Choose the category that you feel best represents your film.
+If in doubt, get in touch with us.

 Q: Can I submit in several categories?